 The wisdom teeth are those pesky third molars — do you know why we call them “wisdom” teeth?
 They certainly don’t feel very wise, after all.
 But they usually appear between ages 16 and 24, or when humans supposedly gain intelligence.
 Unfortunately, there is usually not enough room in the gum line for them to erupt without issue.
 The third molars may emerge at an angle, crowd the surrounding teeth, or not fully emerge at all.
 In these cases, their removal is necessary.
-Your dentist in Irving provides comfortable wisdom teeth extractions at 21st Century Dental!
+Your dentist in Irving provides comfortable wisdom teeth extractions at 21st Century Dental & Sleep Center!

 How to Recognize Wisdom Tooth Pain

 Is the discomfort you are feeling the result of your wisdom teeth?
 If so, they need to go.
 But it’s not always easy to know what’s causing the pain.
 Here are the common side effects of problematic wisdom teeth — but sometimes, the third molars present no symptoms at all.

 If you experience one or more of the following symptoms, your wisdom teeth may be to blame.

 - Red, swollen, tender gums

 - Difficulty opening the mouth

 Don’t wait to schedule an appointment with your dentist as soon as you suspect you’re having problems with one or more wisdom teeth.
 Extraction is necessary for your overall health and wellbeing.
 Infections in the mouth can quickly spread to other parts of the body.
 The rest of your teeth may also become crowded when there is not enough room for the wisdom teeth to fully erupt.